 • The facilities and services are included.

-• The security deposit amount and when it is to be paid.
+• Any deposit amounts and when they are to be paid.

 • A copy of the Standard Conditions.